A New Chapter for Bika, and a Separate Path for Buda

 - AI reasoning and generation

-So Bika tried to merge them into one template package, so users would not just get features.
+So Bika tried to merge them into one template package, so users would not just get separate features.
 They would get a full working solution.

 We still believe that instinct was right.